-- Assignment is indicated with italicized text. - Refinement is made by PP-Module author and indicated with bold text. - Selection is indicated with italicized text. - Iteration is indicated by appending the SFR name with a slash and unique identifier suggesting the purpose of the iteration, e.g. '/VPN' for an SFR relating to VPN functionality and/or a sequential number in parentheses, e.g. (1). - Extended SFRs is identified by having a label "EXT" after the SFR name.
+- Selections are indicated with italicized text. - Iteration is indicated by appending the SFR name with a slash and unique identifier suggesting the purpose of the iteration, e.g. '/VPN' for an SFR relating to VPN functionality and/or a sequential number in parentheses, e.g. (1). - Extended SFRs are identified by having a label "EXT" after the SFR name.